solarwinds/fluent-plugin-papertrail/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/solarwinds/fluent-plugin-papertrail.
+Bug reports and pull requests are welcome on GitHub at: https://github.com/solarwinds/fluent-plugin-papertrail

 ## License